unixmonkey/learngit/README.md

 Learngit
 ===

-Thank you for attending tonight's [indyrb meetup](http://www.meetup.com/indyrb/).
+The goal of this project is to help YOU learn how to contribute to someone's project on GitHub.

-Tonight's goal is to learn how to contribute to someone's project on GitHub.
-If you do not already have an account, please sign up.
+This is a playground, and an educational tool.

-Thank you everyone who already uses git for sitting through this.
+Feel free to send pull requests and open issues.

-My commands:
+If you do not already have an account with [GitHub](https://github.com), please sign up.

 Add the output of this (your SSH public key) to Github under "Account Settings" -> "SSH Keys'
 <pre>